oguzerdo/flo-rfm-segmentation/README.md

 # Business Problem

-[FLO](https://www.flo.com.tr) is an online and large e-commerce site in Turkey.
+[FLO](https://www.flo.com.tr) is a large e-commerce site in Turkey.

  FLO wants to segment its customers and determine marketing strategies according to these segments.